SocietyForArtisticResearch/rc-pandoc-help/10-admin-1-tutorial.md

 For a person to be available as reviewer, they have to:

 1. have an RC account
-2. added to the reviewer pool of the portal.
+2. be part of the reviewer pool of the portal.

 You can do so both in one go, by using "create reviewer" button on the portal ["users" list](https://www.researchcatalogue.net/admin/user/list).
 This will also work for users that have already an account in the RC.
 The reviewer role does not require a full RC account, a basic account suffices.